My Best Friend (3) : Dedicated to my late Bhagne-cum-friend, Honorable District Magistrate & Session Judge, Shubhra Shankar Bhatta. - ZorbaBooks

 Why don’t some of these acquaintances and relationships last for a lifetime?
 One reason may be that these momentary acquaintances bring a lot of joy to your heart when those of the more permanent nature, seem to loose their charm.

-Shubho must have introduced me to at least scores of girls and I prefer to mention few of them here.
+Shubho must have introduced me to at least dozen girls and I prefer to mention few of them here.

 Music played its role in Subho and I making some choicest friends with the fairer sex in those days.
 During our trip to Ranchi (in Jharkhand now), we had songs uniting us with the Lata Mangeshkar of Bihar, Nilima Thakur, who lived on the floor beneath the apartment of Prakash Babu (Gutuda’s father-in-law).